 Building and running a successful business takes a tremendous amount of skill, hard work and determination.
 Small business owners make important decisions every single day that affect the lives of countless employees, other businesses and the people who rely on them.

 We understand how to effectively resolve a range of complicated business issues facing entrepreneurs.
 At Hocker & Associates, LLC, we have represented countless small business owners throughout the Indianapolis area.
-Indiana business litigation attorney Janet Davis Hocker has extensive experience in this area.
+Indiana business litigation attorneys Kathleen S. Crebo and Janet Davis Hocker have extensive experience in this area.